What is the Governor's Youth Commission (GYC)?

 What's the application process for the GYC?

-Online applications open in the spring.
-The application consists of a short essay, letter of recommendation, and a resume.
+The application consists of three short essays, a letter of recommendation, and a resume.
 Select applicants will be asked to partake in an interview a couple weeks after applications close.
 New members will be notified of acceptance in mid summer.
+See the Information Packet for detailed information.

 How do you select members of the GYC?

-The GYC is comprised of 50 high school students (sophomores-seniors) from across Arizona.
+The GYC is composed of 40-50 high school students (sophomores-seniors) from across Arizona.
 We generally accept two members from each county outside of Maricopa County (and the rest from Maricopa County).